plule/minitel/README.md

 This crates is a sample app that can be built into a websocket server or an embedded ESP32 plugged on the minitel serial port.

-Building for a websocket server: `cargo build -p minitel-app-example --features ws`.
+Building for a websocket server: `cargo build -p minitel-app-example --features axum`.

 Building for ESP32: `cargo +esp --config minitel-app-example/cargo-config-esp.toml build -p minitel-app-example --features=esp`.
 Targetting an ESP32 requires to have [setup an environment ready for ESP32 using the standard library](https://docs.esp-rs.org/book/introduction.html).